 а.
 Approving Tier 1 site marine oil spill contingency plans and any subsequent amendments.
-285.22 b.
+295.67 b.
 Renewal of Tier 1 site marine oil spill contingency plan, where staff time is less than one hour.
-No charge С. Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of preparation of inspection reports or reporting on non-conformance issues.
-Charged at hourly rate of attending staff member A minimum fee is charged and further charges may apply based on officer's actual recorded time charged at an hourly rate comprising actual employment costs plus a factor to cover administration and general operating costs.
-Should travel be required, additional costs for mileage will be charged the standard rate as approved by the Inland Revenue
+No charge с.
+Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of preparation of inspection reports or reporting on non-conformance issues.
+Charged at hourly rate of attending staff member Amir A minimum fee is charged and further charges may apply based on officer's actual recorded time charged at an hourly

-Department.
+A minimum fee is charged and further charges may apply based on officer's actual recorded time charged at an hourly rate comprising actual employment costs plus a factor to cover administration and general operating costs.
+Should travel be required, additional costs for mileage will be charged the standard rate as approved by the Inland Revenue Department.